raspberrypilearning/flip-treat-webcards/en/step_4.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-In this step you will add colour gradients, rounded corners, and vertical centering to your cards.
+In this step you will add colour gradients and rounded corners to your cards.
+You will also align the text so that it appears in the centre of the cards.
 </div>
 <div>
 <iframe src="https://trinket.io/embed/html/d885c71711?outputOnly=true" width="500" height="400" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>